 Timeframe: We continue to develop these plans, and will be consulting widely with the Tairāwhiti community to hear your ideas.
 To share your views now, you can email firstname.lastname@example.org or return our feedback form.

-A resource consent application will be lodged in mid-2021.
+A resource consent application will be lodged later in 2021.

 This was built in the 1960s and needs replacing.
 Contractors will demolish and then rebuild Wharf 7 so it has the strength to allow mobile harbour cranes to operate on it, as well as providing a more resilient lifeline asset for Tairāwhiti.